Home-grown MLB player hands out food boxes in Fresno

 FRESNO, Calif.
-(KSEE) – Former Major League Baseball player Matt Garza hosted a food box giveaway Wednesday at Chukchansi Park in Downtown Fresno.
+(KGPE) – Former Major League Baseball player Matt Garza hosted a food box giveaway Wednesday at Chukchansi Park in Downtown Fresno.

 Garza teamed up with several groups from around the Central Valley to give away 250 boxes of food to those in need.